lawrence501/5e-cli/README.md

 - Incoming attack damage is always critical.
 - Disadvantage with damaging Defence.
 - All speeds are set to 0 feet.

+### Taunted

+Shares condition immunity with charmed.

+A taunted creature must target at least their taunter with all offensive actions.

 ## Terminology